I’m Lilley — a lifelong storyteller and journalist-in-training.

 Missouri Press Association award-winner

-When I was eight years old, I moved to a new St. Louis neighborhood with my dad, and ever the creative, curious child, decided to learn more about my new surroundings by starting a newspaper — the Wyoming Street News.
+When I was eight years old, I moved to a new St. Louis neighborhood with my dad.
+Ever the creative, curious child, I decided to learn more about my new surroundings by starting a newspaper — the Wyoming Street News.

-I received exciting recognition for my early journalism — including a feature in the local St. Louis Magazine and a radio appearance as “Kick Ass Chick of the Week” (which, to preteen me, was quite exciting and a bit profane).
-In high school, I started a podcast, Minor Issues, about Generation Z and social issues, that won a Spotify award for young podcasters.
+I received exciting recognition for my early tries at being a journalist — including a feature in the local St. Louis Magazine and a radio appearance as “Kick Ass Chick of the Week” (which, to preteen me, was quite exciting and a bit profane).
+In high school, I started a podcast, Minor Issues, that won a Spotify award for young podcasters.
 As a senior, I became the first high schooler to intern for my local NPR affiliate, St. Louis Public Radio.
-Exposed to a newsroom for the first time, I learned that journalism can be a way for me to make sense of the world, connect with others and serve my community.
+Collectively, these experiences taught me that journalism can be a way to make sense of the world, connect with others and serve my community.

-Since then, I have continued to pursue new storytelling opportunities with the same fervor as my eight-year-old self.
-I have completed another internship with STLPR, crossed the Atlantic to intern with POLITICO Europe’s production desk in Brussels, Belgium, covered health and higher education for the Columbia Missourian, practiced science communication as a podcast & productions intern for the American Chemical Society, and freelanced for Harvest Public Media, a collective of Midwest public radio stations that report on food and agriculture issues.
+Since then, I have pursued new storytelling opportunities with the same fervor as my eight-year-old self.
+I’ve completed another internship with STLPR, crossed the Atlantic to intern with POLITICO Europe’s production desk in Brussels, Belgium, covered health and higher education for the Columbia Missourian and practiced science communication as a podcasting intern for the American Chemical Society.
+I’ve also tried my hand at investigative reporting and morning newscasting for KBIA and freelanced for Harvest Public Media, a collective of Midwest public radio stations that report on food and agriculture issues.
 Some of my features have aired nationally on Here & Now, WBUR & NPR’s weekly syndicated news show, and I am grateful to have won awards from the Public Media Journalists Association, Society of Professional Journalists, Missouri Broadcasters Association and Missouri Press Association.